DariaKnyazeva/cats_dogs/README.md

 optional arguments:
   * -h, --help           show this help message and exit
   * --dir DIR            Path to the input directory with image files.
-  * --model_file MODEL_FILE  Pickle or tf file name to load the trained model from
+  * --pkl_file PKL_FILE  Pickle or file name to load the trained model from.
+Default is 'trained_models/hog_sklearn.pkl'
-  * --model {sklearn,tensorflow}
-                        Model class to use for prediction.
-The default is sklearn
+  * -p, --probability_threshold PROBABILITY_THRESHOLD.
+Limit to accept probability to predict a class.
+Default is 0.75

 ```
 additional information: